ksaswin/pyparquet/README.md

         Usage:
             pyparquet cat FILE
         Options:
-            -r, --rows   INTEGER    Max number of rows to display -o, --offset INTEGER    Offset the starting point csv
+            -s, --shape             Display the shape of the table -r, --rows   INTEGER    Max number of rows to display -o, --offset INTEGER    Offset the starting point csv